 This document sets out The Community Farm's overall approach to protecting adults at risk from abuse.
-It includes;

-- Policy: definition and scope - Actions taken by The Community Farm as an organisation to support the policy - Key roles responsible for upholding policy - Procedures which describe how this policy is to be carried out by all team members to include staff, volunteers, and Management Committee Members.
+It is supported by detailed procedures which describe how this policy is to be carried out by all team members to include staff, volunteers, and Management Committee Members.
 This policy will be reviewed annually.

 Everyone who The Community Farm works with will be informed of our policy statement as part of an explanation of the limits of confidentiality.
-Confidentiality in this respect refers to the requirement not to share anything about anyone without their consent with anyone outside of The Community Farm.
+Confidentiality in this respect refers to the requirement not to share anything without the subject's consent to anyone outside of The Community Farm.
 It is vital that information is shared with relevant individuals within the organisation so that the safest decisions are made.

-A copy of this policy and procedure is made available as appropriate and is also available on The Community Farm's website.
+A copy of this Policy and Procedure is made available as appropriate and is also available on The Community Farm's website.